tobozo/ESPWifiBench/README.md

-`Total APs found` how many unique APs found during the 100 rounds `highest` the highest amount of AP returned in all 100 rounds `hits` how many times this mac address showed up in the 100 rounds
+`Total APs found` how many unique APs found during the 100 rounds `highest` the highest amount of AP returned in all 100 rounds `hits` how many times this MAC address showed up in the 100 rounds